serengil/tensorflow-101/README.md

 3- [Transfer Learning: Consuming InceptionV3 to Classify Cat and Dog Images in Keras](python/transfer_learning.py) ( [Tutorial](https://sefiks.com/2017/12/10/transfer-learning-in-keras-using-inception-v3/) )

+We can have the outcomes of the other researchers effortlessly.
+Google researchers compete on Kaggle Imagenet competition.
+We will adapt Google's Inception V3 model to classify objects.

 <p align="center"><img src="https://i2.wp.com/sefiks.com/wp-content/uploads/2017/12/inceptionv3-result.png" width="70%" height="70%"></p>

 # Additional Documents

 1- [How single layer perceptron works](python/single-layer-perceptron.py)

+This is 1957 model implementaion of perceptron.

 2- [Gradient Vanishing Problem](python/gradient-vanishing.py) ( [Tutorial](https://sefiks.com/2018/05/31/an-overview-to-gradient-vanishing-problem/) )

+Why legacy activation functions such as sigmoid and tanh disappear on the pages of the history?